Which Bike Trails to Try in Otago

 4. Oturehua to Omakau

 This short section of the longer Otago Central Rail Trail is a breeze.
 Almost downhill all the way, it passes through breathtaking landscape.
-Probably the best part of the Otago Central Rail Trail is the Poolburn Viaduct, which rises at 37 metres above the gorge below.
+Probably the best part of the Otago Central Rail Trail is the Poolburn Viaduct, which rises at 37 metres (121 feet) above the gorge below.
 But that’s not all, as this section also includes tunnels and many other bridges.
 This is the best way to enjoy the best of the Otago Central Rail Trail in only a day.

 5. Clyde to Chatto Creek